Musk Is Stuck in Delaware

 Meanwhile, unbeknownst to either the Court or Plaintiff, Tesla’s directors (including Musk) had begun meeting in early February to devise a plan to undermine the Court’s rescission ruling.
 The meetings continued through April 16, though Defendants’ lawyers never mentioned what their clients were planning while they were negotiating the briefing schedule that, conveniently for them, pushed the date for entry of any final order well past the date of the shareholder vote Tesla intended to announce.

-Defendants sprung their surprise on April 17 with the filing of the preliminary proxy statement, which solicits shareholder votes at a June 13 annual meeting on proposals to, among other things, (1) “ratify” the 2008 Grant and (2) move Tesla’s state of incorporation from Delaware to Texas.
+Defendants sprung their surprise on April 17 with the filing of the preliminary proxy statement, which solicited shareholder votes at a June 13 annual meeting on proposals to, among other things, (1) “ratify” the 2008 Grant and (2) move Tesla’s state of incorporation from Delaware to Texas.
 Simultaneously with filing the proxy materials, Tesla advised the Court that it believed the “ratification” and reincorporation proposals “would materially impact” the January 30 Post-Trial Opinion as well as “the substance and status of” Plaintiff’s petition for legal fees.

 The parties completed briefing those issues on May 21.
 In a May 28 letter ruling, the Chancellor denied Plaintiff’s motions “without prejudice to re-raise the requests if events warrant.”
 (That letter is the subject of this post.)